PROPEL Lab - Current Research

 The PROPEL conducts research to develop new technologies and techniques to help individuals with severe physical disabilities walk again and be physically active.

 Research studies include rehabilitation engineering, prosthetics, orthotics, assistive devices, engineering design, biomechanics, human gait, gait and balance assessment, video-game based rehab, evidence-based practice, and technologies for developing countries.

 The goal of this research is to develop a wearable biofeedback system to augment gait training for individuals with lower-limb amputations and other patient populations.
-The work involves the characterization of human responses to haptic signals related to mobility and balance, development of algorithms for haptic signaling, and the development of a system platform for testing.
-The wearable system is comprised of sensors and algorithms to detect abnormalities in gait patterns and vibrating motors to provide corrective feedback signaling.
+The work involves the characterization of human responses to haptic signals related to mobility and balance, development of algorithms for haptic and auditory signaling, and the development of a platform for testing.
+The wearable system is comprised of sensors and algorithms to detect abnormalities in gait patterns and speakers or vibrating motors to provide corrective feedback signaling.